-2.3.8 Water Act 2016
+2.2.8 Water Act

-The Water Act 2016 provides for the management, conservation, use and control of water resources and for acquisition and regulation of rights to use water; to provide for the regulation and management of water supply and sewerage services.
+The water act No. 8 of 2002 provides for the management, conservation, use and control of water resources and for acquisition and regulation of rights to use water; to provide for the regulation and management of water supply and sewerage services.
 Section 18 of this Act provides for national monitoring and information systems on water resources.
 Following on this, sub-Section 3 mandates the Water Resources Management Authority to demand from any person or institution, specified information, documents, samples or materials on water resources.
-Under these rules, specific records may require to be availed by a site operator and the information thereof furnished to the authority.
+Under these rules, specific records may require to be kept by a site operator and the information thereof furnished to the authority.
 Section 73 of the Act provides that a person who is licensed to supply water has a responsibility of safeguarding the water sources against degradation.
 According to section 75 (1) such a person is required to construct and maintain drains, sewers and other works for intercepting, treating or disposing of any foul water arising or flowing upon land for preventing pollution of water sources within his/her jurisdiction.

 On the other hand section 76 makes it an offence for any person to discharge any trade effluent from any trade premises into sewers of a licensee without the consent of the licensee which should be sought by making an application indicating the nature and composition of the effluent, maximum quantity anticipated, flow rate of the effluent and any other information deemed necessary.
 The consent shall be issued on conditions including payment of rates for the discharge as provided under Section 77 of the same Act.

-Section 94 of the Act also makes it an offence to throw or convey or cause or permit to be thrown or conveyed, any rubbish, dirt, refuse, effluent, trade waste or other offensive or unwholesome matter or thing into or near to water resource in such a manner as to cause, or be likely to cause, pollution of the water resource.
+Section 94 of the Act also makes it an offence to throw or convey or cause or permit to be thrown or conveyed, any rubbish, dirt, refuse, effluent, trade waste or other offensive or unwholesome matter or thing into or near to water resource in such a manner as to cause, or be likely to cause, pollution of the water resource

-The main contractor will be required to implement necessary measures to ensure water conservation and also to prevent potential for water contamination during the construction phase.
+The main contractor will be required to implement necessary measures to ensure water conservation and also to prevent potential for water contamination during the construction phase to comply with this the developer will use a channel to direct water to the main channel just like the houses in the surrounding neighbourhood.

-2.3.9 County Government Act 2012
+2.2.9County Government Act (2012)

-The Act no 17 of 2012 (revised edition 2012) provides for the establishment of authorities of the local government and to define their functions among other things.
 These county governments may manage and let land besides regulating and licensing trade activities including construction in their areas of jurisdiction besides provision and maintenance of roads, footways, street lighting and sewerage in their areas.

-The county governments should establish and maintain sanitary services for the removal and destruction of, or otherwise deal with all kinds of refuse and effluent and where such service is established, compel its use by persons to whom the service is available.
+They have a duty to establish and maintain sanitary services for the removal and destruction of, or otherwise deal with all kinds of refuse and effluent and where such service is established, compel its use by persons to whom the service is available.

-Similarly, section 163 (e) empowers the local Authorities to prohibit businesses which by reason of smoke, fumes, chemicals, gases, dust, smell, noise, vibration or other cause, may be or become a source of danger, discomfort or annoyance to the neighbourhood, and to prescribe conditions subject to which such business shall be carried on.
-It is in this vain that section 165 mandates the County to grant or to renew business licenses or to refuse the same.
+Similarly, they are given powers to prohibit businesses by reason of smoke, fumes, chemicals, gases, dust, smell, noise, vibration or other cause, may be or become a source of danger, discomfort or annoyance to the neighbourhood, and to prescribe conditions subject to which such business shall be carried on.